pingcap/docs-dm/en/migrate-data-using-dm.md

   user: "root"
   password: ""

-# Configuration of all the upstream MySQL instances required by the current data replication task.
+# Configuration of all the upstream MySQL instances required by the current data migration task.
 mysql-instances:
 -
-  # The ID of upstream instances or the replication group.
+  # The ID of upstream instances or the migration group.
 You can refer to the configuration of `source_id` in the "inventory.ini" file or in the "dm-master.toml" file.
   source-id: "mysql-replica-01"
   # The configuration item name of the block and allow lists of the name of the
-  # database/table to be replicated, used to quote the global block and allow
+  # database/table to be migrated, used to quote the global block and allow
   # lists configuration that is set in the global block-allow-list below.
   block-allow-list: "global"  # Use black-white-list if the DM's version <= v1.0.6.
   # The configuration item name of Mydumper, used to quote the global Mydumper configuration.